bgentry/ember-cli-deploy-rollbar-sourcemap/README.md

 * [ember-cli-deploy-s3](https://github.com/ember-cli-deploy/ember-cli-deploy-s3)

 ## Known issues
-* You must enable source maps in your `ember-cli-deploy` file, even in `production` env.
+* You must enable source maps in your `ember-cli-build.js` file, even in `production` env.
 However, you don't need to upload them anywhere (they won't be available online) - they are only needed during `upload` phase in deploy pipeline.
 * If you are using gzipping, make sure that you are not gzipping source maps - Rollbar will not accept gzipped files.
 * If you bump in any other issue in your deployment flow, give me a sign and I'll try to make this addon more flexible for you.